What is the Johari Window Model?

 This Johari Window model diagram is an example of increasing the open area, by reduction of the blind area, which would normally be achieved through the process of asking for and then receiving feedback.

-A team which understands itself - that is, each person having a strong mutual understanding with the team - is far more effective than a team which does not understand each other- that is, whose members have large hidden, blind, and/or unknown areas.
+A team that understands itself - that is, each person having a strong mutual understanding with the team - is far more effective than a team that does not understand each other- that is, whose members have large hidden, blind, and/or unknown areas.

 Team members - and leaders - should always be striving to increase their open free areas, and to reduce their blind, hidden and unknown areas.

-A person represented by the Johari Window example below will not perform to their best potential, and the team will fail to make full use of the team's potential and the person's potential too.
-Effort should generally be made by the person to increase his/her open free area, by disclosing information about his/her feelings, experience, views, motivation, etc, which will reduce the size of the hidden area, and increase the open free area.
+Impact on effectiveness: A person represented by the Johari Window example below will not perform to their best potential, and the team will fail to make full use of the team's potential and the person's potential too.
+Efforts should generally be made by the person to increase his/her open free area, by disclosing information about his/her feelings, experience, views, motivation, etc, which will reduce the size of the hidden area, and increase the open free area.